DOGSTIVAL ANIMAL WELFARE GUIDELINES

 - Make sure you clean up after your dog.
-Failing to pick up is lazy, thoughtless and potentially dangerous to young children and other animals.
+Failing to pick up is irresponsible and potentially dangerous to young children and other animals.
 Carry plenty of bags, bins will be sited across the festival.

 - Extendable dog leads aren’t a good idea.
 Everything gets tangled up.
 Dogs are also much more difficult to control if they are 20 feet out in front!

 - Anyone seen mistreating their dog or handling it poorly will be immediately asked to leave Dogstival.
 No dog will be allowed to participate if an inappropriate training device is being used.
 This includes electric shock collars, choke chains and spray collars.

 - Be careful what you drop on the floor and in particular certain foods that are poisonous to dogs such as chocolate or onions.
 Please do enjoy the lovely food and drink on offer but use the bins provided.